 In 1997, several mental health providers established the International Society for Mental Health Online (ISMHO) to provide support and develop standards for online interactions between clients and practitioners.
 In the 2010s, online-only counseling services were founded.

 Online therapy went mainstream in the wake of the COVID-19 pandemic.
 Beyond the fear and fatality of the virus itself came a wave of mental health problems.
 What had been an adjunctive intervention for individuals in geographically isolated settings suddenly became the standard mental health care approach, thanks to social distancing mandates.
 Many insurance providers also expanded coverage of online counseling services.
 Experts believe that the popularity of online therapy will continue to grow.

-Want to cure your condition or just keep your mental health sound?
-Join EZCare Clinic to consult with licensed experts.
+If you want mental health online therapy then, Join EZCare Clinic to consult with licensed experts.

 What Are the Benefits of Telehealth Therapy?

 Online therapy has been found to be as effective as in-person therapy for various mental health conditions.
 For instance, a 2014 study (B. Wagner, Journal of Affective Disorders, 2014) found that online treatment for depression was as effective as face-to-face treatment and even had more significant long-term results.
 A 2018 meta-analysis (G. Andrews, Journal of Affective Disorders, 2018) found that online CBT had a high satisfaction rate and was equally helpful for treating depression, anxiety disorder, and panic disorder as face-to-face therapy.
 Telehealth counseling helps lessen the severity of mental health symptoms and yields better outcomes.